 - 1. Fraudulent and unauthorized use

 - 2. Student suspension, withdrawals

 - 3. Employee termination

-- 4. Aggie OneCard which were previously renewed or reported lost/stolen.
+- 4. Card was previously renewed or reported lost/stolen

-- 5. Expired cards which were renewed.
+- 5. Expired card that was renewed

 ID cards confiscated for fraudulent use will be returned and signed out to the students.
-The student names and Banner ID will be sent to the Office of Student Affairs for possible disciplinary actions.
+The students' names and Banner IDs will be sent to the Office of Student Affairs for possible disciplinary actions.